byu-is-566/is-566-09-dbt-1-instructions/README.md

 1. Open a terminal in your assignment repository folder.
 2. Activate (or create if necessary) your dedicated `dbt` conda environment.
 (If you're creating your conda environment, just install `python=3.12`, `dbt-core` and `dbt-snowflake`.)
 3. Ensure that you have a profile in your `.dbt/profiles.yml` that matches the `profile:` line in the `dbt_project.yml` file in the assignment folder. **The profile should be configured to use a schema called `dbt` in your database**.
-4. Run `dbt debug` in the assignment folder, and verify that you can connect succesfully.
+4. Run `dbt debug` in the assignment folder, and verify that you can connect successfully.

 (Again, if any of the above doesn't make sense, check out the video I linked above for a detailed walkthrough of how dbt configuration works.)